topherchris420/orpheus-resonance-protocol/README.md

 ## 🌌 Overview

 The Orpheus Continuum is an advanced consciousness interface system that uses real-time biometric analysis, quantum resonance patterns, and temporal navigation to create a unique transcendental experience.
-Built as part of Project Pegasus's Temporal Research Division, this system guides users through progressive phases of consciousness expansion while maintaining temporal stability through the ChronoGlyph Array.
+Built as part of Vers3Dynamics' R.A.I.N.
+Research Division, this system guides users through progressive phases of consciousness expansion while maintaining temporal stability through the ChronoGlyph Array.

 ### Key Features